-Contact your account manager or email email@example.com and sign a Business Associate Agreement (BAA) with AWS to maintain compliance with HIPAA regulations.
-This agreement ensures that all the data that flows through our services meets the HIPAA regulations.
+Contact your account manager or send an email to email@example.com and sign a Business Associate Agreement (BAA) with both Databricks and AWS to maintain compliance with HIPAA regulations.
+This agreement is required under HIPAA to permit you to process PHI within Databricks.

 These steps describe how to create a HIPAA-compliant cluster to process PHI data.